apache/nifi-maven/README.md

 -  {packageIDPrefix}-Dependency-Id
 -  {packageIDPrefix}-Dependency-Version

-This property can be used to change the name of these manifest entries
+This property can be used to change the name of these manifest entries.
+One convention being to continue as the original by capitalizing the type, such as:
+Nar to nar